 Older queue-style systems may include out-of-order acknowledgment capabilities but generally cannot also provide long-term persistence without a huge cost to performance.
 Out-of-order acknowledgment of messages allows flexible processing of messages and appears attractive at first, but it is at the heart of the performance limitations of older systems.

-In contrast, modern Kafka-esque systems (Apache Kafka and MapR Streams) have a different approach that enables them to provide persistence and high performance, even at speed and scale.
+In contrast, modern Kafka-esque systems (Apache Kafka and MapR Event Store) have a different approach that enables them to provide persistence and high performance, even at speed and scale.
 These technologies have strong ordering guarantees for messages, but consumers cannot do out-of-order acknowledgments.

 Another key capability of ideal messaging technology is found in modern systems: to deliver data from multiple producers but provide strong isolation from multiple consumers.
 Data is ready to use right away or later.
 The consumer need not even be running at the time the data is delivered.
 New consumers also can be added at a later date.
 In this way these Kafka-esque technologies differ from some older queuing technologies that broadcast messages to all subscribers all the time.

 In his Strata presentation, Ted also described an IoT use case involving container shipping between multiple ports.
-This is a situation in which MapR Streams could be used to advantage to update clusters on board and on shore, at the current port and in advance of the ship’s next port-of-call.
-Also, because MapR’s messaging system is incorporated into the MapR converged data platform, there is no need to run a separate cluster for data event streaming as would be needed with Kafka.
+This is a situation in which MapR Event Store could be used to advantage to update clusters on board and on shore, at the current port and in advance of the ship’s next port-of-call.
+Also, because MapR’s messaging system is incorporated into the MapR Data Platform, there is no need to run a separate cluster for data event streaming as would be needed with Kafka.
 This convergence in the MapR platform provides the advantage of uniform data management, snapshots, and mirroring for files, tables and message streams, all under the same data security system.

-A messaging system with modern capabilities such as those of Apache Kafka or MapR Streams makes a better fit between data architecture and business structure.
+A messaging system with modern capabilities such as those of Apache Kafka or MapR Event Store makes a better fit between data architecture and business structure.